heysteph/Project1/README.md

 # Project 1

 ## Files to navigate
-See project_notebook for the codes.
+Refer to project_notebook.ipynb for the codes and module1.py for the module.

-See project report for the report.
+The project report is Project_1.pdf
-See module1 for the functions we created.

 ## Brief description of Assignment/Project